nmulani/nmulani.github.io/_posts/2016-10-26-isl-ch-2-statistical-learning.markdown

 ---
 published: true
-title: ISL, Ch.
-2: Statistical Learning
+title: ISL Ch.
+2 Statistical Learning
 layout: post
 ---
 Some notes on concepts from Chapter 2 of **An Introduction to Statistical Learning**.